India's Coronavirus Lockdown: A Man Traveling 1,250-Mile Home ...

 To conserve battery power, Only one person switched on their phone at once, and they took turns sharing GPS.
 There are a few places along the way where they can charge their phones.

-The first part of their journey marked National Highway 44 – a long, open road that divides India into two, running the length of the country from Tamil Nadu in the south to Srinagar in the north.
+The first part of their journey marked the national highway 44 – a long, open road that divides India into two, running the length of the country from Tamil Nadu in the south to Srinagar in the north.

 With temperatures exceeding 40 degrees Celsius (104 degrees Fahrenheit), Chauhan walked 5 miles (8 kilometers) per hour and rested every two hours.
 He aims to complete approximately 68 miles (110 kilometers) per day.
 “There is the temptation to rest or fall asleep,” he says.
 “But we know that every time we sit down, it’s very hard to walk.”